kalyaninagaraj/air-quality-skill/README.md

 Get real-time air quality data for more than 1000 cities from the [World Air Quality Index](https://aqicn.org/) project.

 By default, Mycroft reports **real-time** (hourly average) PM 2.5 concentration levels at a monitoring station in your city.
 You can also ask Mycroft for PM 10, O<sub>3</sub> (ozone), NO<sub>2</sub> (nitrogen dioxide), and SO<sub>2</sub> (sulphur dioxide) levels at your location or in other cities.

-Mycroft will also report the time of the reading.
+Mycroft will also report how long ago the reading was taken if the measurements were made more than an hour ago.
 All pollutant levels are measured in micrograms per cubic meter.

-The Air Quality skill requires an API key from the World Air Quality Index project team.
-Visit skill settings in your Mycroft account for instructions.
+The Air Quality skill requires an API key to access data from the World Air Quality Index project.
+For instructions to obtain a key, visit the skill settings in your Mycroft account.
 Terms of acceptable data and API usage apply.

 ## Examples
 * "What is the air quality?"